-Contact centers in 2016 look very different than they did just several years ago.
+Today's contact centers look very different than they did just several years ago.
 The utilization of remote agents has become commonplace as legacy infrastructure has taken a back seat to the benefits of cloud-based, software-defined solutions.
 In addition, customers today demand support across channels, in addition to robust self-service solutions.
 With the introduction of call center workforce management solutions, contact center leaders have the potential to meet the needs of agents and customers alike in the changing landscape of today’s contact centers.

 But in order to get the most out of your workforce management software, you must follow best practices.
 That way, you can ensure optimal agent productivity and the most satisfactory customer experience.

-Here are some of the best practices you should be following in 2016.
+Here are some of the best practices you should be following:

 Train agents to utilize self-service features